taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"They came for the clear blue waters full of iridescent fish and fascinatingly complex coral reefs; extravagant, multi-coloured birds-of-paradise and thrillingly powerful felines in enormous, lush forests; and rich soils teeming with plants that move and insects that wage war.
 But these jewels of biodiversity were far more delicate and fragile than they looked.
 By the time the Global Water Crisis hit, much of what made 'the tropics' so lovely and desirable was gone."**

-Under this narration, we see Asoka and Iri looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus.
+Under this narration, we see Asoka and Iri looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus, full moon big in the night sky, as they head into the forest, quick and nimble, carrying only Asoka's cuttlefish-skin satchel.
 Below, the Peacekeepers unload vehicles, supplies, and equipment from the dock landing ship and set up a large, noisy, destructive camp on another outcropping along the north edge of the ruins.

 ### Page 2

+**"Nowadays, temperatures in the Red Zone become fatally hot during the day, and any living thing without protection during those hours withers away into dust."**

+Asoka: **"Ok Iri, how many hours until sunrise?"**

+Iri: **"Probably only 4...it took us too long to get off the ship!"**

+Asoka: **"It's alright, we'll manage!
+So we run for 3 hours and then start looking for a cave, a thicket, anything to hide from the sun."**